AdobeDocs/workfront.en/help/quicksilver/workfront-library/content-management/folders/folders-overview-library.md

 product-previous: workfront-library
 product-area: documents
 navigation-topic: folders
-title: Overview of folders in Workfront Library
+title: Overview of folders in [!DNL Workfront] Library
 description: Folders enable you to logically organize items that you own or that you have Manage permissions to.
 You can create as many levels of folders and subfolders as you need based on how your organization manages digital content.
 For example, you could create a folder structure arranged by client, job, campaign, department, and so on.
 author: Courtney
 feature: Workfront Library, Digital Content and Documents
 exl-id: 12911acd-2b60-4bea-9e89-e6f6588a4985
 ---
-# Overview of folders in Workfront Library
+# Overview of folders in [!DNL Workfront] Library

 Folders enable you to logically organize items that you own or that you have Manage permissions to.&nbsp;You can create as many levels of folders and subfolders as you need based on how your organization manages digital content.
 For example, you could create a folder structure arranged by client, job, campaign, department, and so on.

-In order to create and maintain content folders, you must have Manager or higher access to Workfront Library.
-Additionally, to add content and subfolders to a folder, you must have Manage permissions to the folder.
-For information on access levels and permissions, see [Overview of user access to Workfront Library](../../../workfront-library/administration-and-setup/user-access/user-access-overview.md)
+In order to create and maintain content folders, you must have [!DNL Manager] or higher access to [!DNL Workfront] Library.
+Additionally, to add content and subfolders to a folder, you must have [!DNL Manage] permissions to the folder.
+For information on access levels and permissions, see [Overview of user access to [!DNL Workfront] Library](../../../workfront-library/administration-and-setup/user-access/user-access-overview.md)

-Users with Viewer access to Workfront Library cannot create folders, but they can view and download the contents of a folder that is shared with them.
+Users with Viewer access to [!DNL Workfront] Library cannot create folders, but they can view and download the contents of a folder that is shared with them.
 For information on sharing folders, see [Share a Workfront Library item with other users](../../../workfront-library/content-management/share-an-asset-with-users.md).

 You can add folders to a collection you create.
 If you have Manage permissions to a folder, you can add that folder to a collection that has been shared with you.
 For information on addition folders to collections, see [Add items to a collection in Workfront Library](../../../workfront-library/content-management/collections/add-items-to-a-collection.md).